-Acceleration
+Vertical Acceleration

-Select a value, and then choose whether acceleration should be above or below that value.
+Select a value, and then choose whether acceleration away from the ground should be above or below that value.
 Acceleration is positive upwards, so accelerating towards the ground would produce negative numbers.
 Acceleration during descent is noisy and inaccurate, so be careful when using it during these phases of the flight.